wallabag/docker/README.md

 - `-e SYMFONY__ENV__SERVER_NAME=...` (defaults to "Your wallabag instance".
 Specifies a user-friendly name for the 2FA issuer)
 - `-e PHP_MEMORY_LIMIT=...` (allows you to change the PHP `memory_limit` value. defaults to 128M, and should be a number and unit, eg. 512K, 128M, 2G, or a number of bytes)

+To set any of these environment variables from a file (for instance a Docker Secret), append `__FILE` to the name of the environment variable.

 ## SQLite

 The easiest way to start wallabag is to use the SQLite backend.
 You can spin that up with